 Starting a personal mindfulness practice may be the most important step you can take to support your overall well-being and resilience in challenging and uncertain times.

-Other practices you may want to start are a restorative Yoga practice to help you stay fit without leaving your home and meditation practice to help you feel calm and centred.
+Other practices you may want to start are restorative Yoga or Qigong practice to help you stay fit without leaving your home and meditation practice to help you feel calm and centred.
 All you need is 15 minutes of uninterrupted time and you don’t even have to leave the comfort of your own home.

 And whenever you find yourself getting anxious about the state of the world, remember that you can’t control the world.
 You can only control the way you respond to it.
 So if you want to change the world, change yourself first.